wandersoncferreira/meta-schema/README.md

 ## Usage

-In your project you need to define EDN files inside your resource folder and provide the name of this folder in `(setup! ..)`.
-These files should be simple and describe the location and intent of your pre-defined specs.
+In your project you need to define EDN files inside a folder and provide a list of `java.io.File`s to the `(setup!  ..)` function.
+These files are simple and provides the location and intent of your pre-defined specs.

 ```clj
 {:zipcode {:intent "Validation to ZipCodes in Brazil"